 I have never cooked quinoa before.
 If I don’t want to cook rice, or pasta, I make couscous instead.
 But I have read a lot of good things about quinoa.
 Research says it’s high in fiber and protein.
 It’s also rich in flavanoids, which is a type of antioxidants that can help prevent cardiovascular disease, cancer, osteoporosis and diabetes.
-It also contains iron, zinc, magnesium among other things.
+It also contains iron, zinc, and magnesium among other things.
 I’m no health freak.
 But I do want to feed my family healthy food specially with the amount of meat we consume in this house.
 LOL.
 So I asked my husband to buy me a pack of quinoa when he took the girls to get the groceries a while back.
 It sat in our cupboard for weeks, until now.

 I can’t believe I’ve never made quinoa before.
 Now I am hooked!
 I think from now on quinoa will be staple in our kitchen.

 You can definitely substitute the ingredients in this recipe to whatever you have.
 Don’t be afraid to experiment and explore the limitless possibilities out there.
 Be sure to share your recipe here if you want and I would be glad to try them!